AxiSEMunity/AxiSEM3D/doc/Installation.md

 # the number of processors can be arbitrary
 mpirun -np 4 ./axisem3d
 ```
-`AxiSEM3D` has been built successfully if an error message appears saying "missing input directory".
+`AxiSEM3D` has been built successfully if an error message appears saying "Missing input directory: ./input".